grfigueira/7thFloor-UE5-Source/README.md

 If you wish to learn more about the project and see it in action, check it out on my portfolio: https://grfigueira.github.io/projects/7thFloor

+## Additional Information

+I am using:
+- Unreal Engine 5.5
+- FMOD for the audio
+- The entire game is programmed in C++, except for a few simple delegate handlings that I'm doing in the level blueprint.

 ---

 <img src="https://github.com/user-attachments/assets/b05842f6-cf14-489e-80a2-c4b0147eb1e6" width="400" alt="7thFloor">